Twisted Metal (1995 video game)

-Twisted Metal is a 1995 vehicular combat video game developed by Sony Interactive Studios America and SingleTrac, and published by Sony Computer Entertainment for the PlayStation.
+Twisted Metal is a vehicular combat video game developed by SingleTrac and Sony Interactive Studios America, published by Sony Computer Entertainment for the PlayStation in 1995, with a port to Windows 95 published by Sony Music Entertainment Japan in 1996.
 The game's plot is centered on the titular competition in which various drivers in modified vehicles must destroy the other vehicles in an attempt to be the last one alive.
 The winner meets the organizer of the competition, a mysterious man named Calypso, who will grant the winner a single wish, regardless of price, size or even reality.
 A commercial success, it was followed up by a sequel, Twisted Metal 2 (1996), as part of the Twisted Metal series.